 If you never intend on “boon-docking” or venturing off-roading with your 5th wheeler then a 2WD will do just fine.
 A 2WD has a higher towing capacity and returns better MPG.
-The initial purchase price of a 2WD is cheaper vs a 4WD.
-A 4WD will be advantages when maneuvering you 5th wheeler on low traction surfaces like wet grass and dirt tracks and offers more control up steep inclines and declines.
+The initial purchase price of a 2WD is cheaper than a 4WD.
+A 4WD will be an advantage when maneuvering your 5th wheeler on low traction surfaces like wet grass and dirt tracks and offers more control up steep inclines and declines.

 So instead of asking which is better, it would be more important to determine what type of terrain you’ll mainly be driving on and that will determine if there is a need for a 4WD when towing your 5th-wheeler.
 Only you as the owner can determine that and based on that, you’ll be able to make an informed decision.